448-engineering/MEMSECURITY/README.md

     // Use the value
     vector_like.expose_borrowed();
     ```
-3. ###### Encrypt a secret while in memory using XChaCha12Poly1305 encryption
+3. ###### Encrypt a secret while in memory using Ascon128a encryption
     Whenever you want to encrypt secrets like passwords or encryption keys in memory, enable the `encryption` feature to use the `EncryptedMem` type. `mlock` and `munlock` are also implemented in this data.
     The encryption key is generated afresh on each app run
     ```rust
     use memsecurity::{EncryptedMem, CsprngArray};

-    // Initialize the struct with a random nonce (XNonce for XChaCha12Poly1305) let mut foo = EncryptedMem::new();
+    // Initialize the struct with a random nonce (Nonce for Ascon128a) let mut foo = EncryptedMem::new();

     // Here a some random bytes are generated to simulate